Fire spread due to unfamiliarity with fire extinguisher equipment

 The Hong Kong authorities have concluded and released details of an investigation into a fatality during a steel pipe loading that took place onboard a Hong Kong registered bulk carrier when loading its cargo of steel pipes in various sizes at a pier.

 A Hong Kong registered bulk carrier was berthed at a pier to load its cargo of steel pipes in various sizes.
 During the crane operation, the stack of steel pipes below was displaced by lowering a heavy steel pipe.
 It caused the nearby stevedores to lose their balance and fall into the gaps between the steel pipes.
 Although the two injured workers were rushed into the port hospital for medical treatment, one of the stevedores responsible for unhooking the cargo was declared dead the day after the incident, and the other stevedore responsible for cargo securing was seriously injured.
-Continue reading “Hong Kong investigation reveals lessons learned from fatality during steel pipe loading”
+Continue reading “Hong Kong investigates fatality during steel pipe loading”

 What you need to know about preventing fires onboard containerships